Shilajit: Composition

 Shilajit is a mineral tar or resin.
-It is a highly viscous and very dark brown or black in color.
+It is highly viscous and very dark brown or black in color.
 It contains more than 20 elements, including calcium, magnesium, sodium, iron, chromium, and lead.
 It also contains solid paraffin hydrocarbons, proteins, carbohydrates, amino acids, fatty acids, and alcohols.
 The mineral content is 15–20%, along with trace elements, including selenium and heavy metals like mercury and cadmium.

 Shilajit is composed of 60–80% humic substances, such as humic and fulvic acids.

 Studied by analytical methods, shilajit samples from the Himalayas (5.1 kDa), Altai (8 kDa), Tian Shan (7.5 kDa), Dzungarian (9.0 kDa), demonstrated that it consists of two principal components: the high-molecular part is fulvic nature of sample as typical peat fulvic acids (sample from Sakhtysh Lake, Russia), and the low-molecular part represents a range of vegetative and animal metabolites such as methyldiaminocyclohexane, shikimic acid, hippuric acid, quinic acid, hydroxyhippuric acid, and methyldiaminocyclohexane dimer.